-Nearly half of all Americans who turn 65 in any given year will need to
+At least 70% of all Americans who turn 65 in any given year will need long

-enter a nursing home at some point in time.
-For most people, the nursing
+term care services and support at some point in time.
+For most people,

-home stay will be short term, less than a year.
-But a fourth of the people
+the nursing home stay will be short term, less than a year.
+But a fourth

-who go in a nursing home will stay a year or longer and ten percent of
+of the people who go in a nursing home will stay a year or longer and

-those will stay at least five or more years.
-Many elderly persons who
+ten percent of those will stay at least five or more years.
+Many elderly

-do not need a nursing home level of care nonetheless will still require
+persons who do not need a nursing home level of care nonetheless will

-some form of long term care, either in their homes with assistance or
+still require some form of long term care, either in their homes with

 The cost of nursing home care is frightening.
 In Northern Virginia it can